Follow

 Direct Child Selector (> sign)

-This selector target elements that are direct children of the container div only.
-It’s better used when only the direct children of the parent element need to be selected.
-For example;
+This selector targets elements that are direct children of a container div.
+It's most effective when you only want to select the immediate children of a parent element.
+Consider this example;

 <div class="box">